browserstack/karma-browserstack-example/README.md

 ###Sample test
  - Run `npm install` to install all dependencies
- - Run `npm start` to start karma testing
+ - Run `npm test` to start karma testing

 ###Note
  - IE 6 and 7 Tests on Karma version 0.13 may fail(output - browser not captured).